We arrived at the Moose Lodge in Williamsburg and set up and rested the balance of our moving day.

 and the Abby Rockefeller museum.
 Saw several houses and the jail.
 Bob went to the blacksmiths while I sat it out resting.
 We went to the lodge for the karaoke in the evening but we didn't stay long as we both were hurting from two days on our feet.

+Saturday we rested most of the morning, put back together the things that have dried out and then went to Jamestown.
 It was the first successful settlement of the English Colonies 20 years before the Mayflower.
 Capt John Smith married Pocahontas here.
 We followed a ranger and learned some of the history before again walking around on our own.

 Saw 3 deer and 2 turtles for our wildlife sightings.